fayy-lee/Resume/README.md

 # Current Resume

-🌷 Seeking winter and summer 2026 opportunities
+🌷 Seeking new grad opportunities and internships for winter and summer 2026!

 ## Connect with me!
 🌻 [LinkedIn](https://www.linkedin.com/in/fay-lee/)